Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Vancouver’s Cypress Mountain Ski Pass Specials for 2023/24

 Silver eXtra Pass BENEFITS

-Benefits of having the Silver eXtra Pass this season include unlimited skiing and snowboarding every day of the 2023/24 ski season except for the week of December 26th, 2023, to January 2nd, 2024 (when it is usually crazy crowded anyway).
+Benefits of having the Silver eXtra Pass for 2024/25 include unlimited skiing and snowboarding every day except for the week of December 26th, 2024, to January 2nd, 2025 (when it’s usually crazy crowded anyway).

-One other benefit for Silver eXtra passholders is the ability to pay an additional fee to get access to Cypress Mountain’s cross-country ski trails, tubing runs, snowshoeing terrain and the Lights to the Lodge snowshoe trail for the full 2023/24 season.
-The extra fee is just $69 for next season (which, for that price, is a great deal)!
+One more benefit for Silver eXtra passholders is the ability to pay an additional fee to get access to Cypress Mountain’s cross-country ski trails, tubing runs, snowshoeing terrain and the Lights to the Lodge snowshoe trail for the full season.
+The extra fee is just $75 (which, for that price, is a great deal)!

-In 2023 Y2Play Passes for adults cost $479 for existing Grouse Mountain passholders and $529 for new purchasers.
-New passes for seniors start at $239 and for children they cost between just $39 and $159.
+In 2024 Y2Play Passes for adults cost $299 for existing Grouse Mountain passholders and $429 for new purchasers.
+New passes for seniors started at $189 and for children they cost between just $39 and $129.
+Details for 2025/26 will likely be released sometime in February.
 To learn more see our article about the Y2Play Pass.

-Below are the rates for the 2023/24 Silver eXtra Passes (exclusive of taxes) which became available in mid-February of 2023.
+Below are the rates for the 2024/25 Silver eXtra Passes (exclusive of taxes) which became available in early March of 2024.
+Prices for 2025/26 should be somewhat similar.
 (To learn about the Regular Silver Pass instead, click Regular Silver Passes.)

-Family rates are the same as the above prices minus a 10% discount for all age categories (except for Skooters who cost $39 regardless).
+Family rates are the same as the above prices minus a 10% discount for all age categories.

 Age Category Definitions